artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > And so Zeus dealt out their privileges and rights.
 > ~ Theogony, 886--890

-Hesiod has a pessimistic and believes men have gotten weaker over time.
+Hesiod was pessimistic and believes men have gotten weaker over time.

 Greek religious beliefs varied geographically and temporally---there was no canonical set of myths.
 Homer and Hesiod disagreed with each other sometimes.
 For example, in Hesiod Aphrodite is born from Ouranos's castrated members floating in the foam off the coast of Cyprus.
 In Homer, Aphrodite is the daughter of Zeus and Dione.

 Hesiod spends a long time discussing the relatively unimportant goddess Hekate; perhaps Hesiod was involved with a Hekate cult that was popular in his region?

-*Quotations are from the Stanley Lombardo translation, as are the line-numbers which are different from the line-numbers in the Greek.*
+*Quotations are from the Stanley Lombardo translation, as are the line numbers which are different from the line numbers in the Greek.*